zootella/cold3/README.md

 There was a note about changing an `A` record to a `CNAME` record, then *Activate domain*.
 A row expanded with more stuff to click, ignored that, in less than a minute the yellow *Verifying* changed to green *Active*.

-These steps were enough to get `http://` to redirect to `https://`, but you had to do more to get `www.cold3.cc` to redirect to just `cold3.cc`:
+These steps were enough to get `http://` to redirect to `https://`, but more was necessary to get `www.cold3.cc` to redirect to just `cold3.cc`:
 Dash top, left column, *Bulk Redirects*.
 One rule will contain one list, and that list will contain one or several redirects.
 Make one like this: